ericoporto/ags-manual-wiki/IntegrationWithWindows.md

 such as Verisign, so at present they are not supported.
 Your game will be classed as "Unrated" by Windows.

-**Boxart image**
+**Box-art image**

 The Game Explorer can display a high-resolution alpha-blended image for your game, rather than the standard game icon.
-To utilise this, place a file called `GameExplorer.png` in your game folder, and rebuild the game EXE.
+To utilize this, place a file called `GameExplorer.png` in your game folder, and rebuild the game EXE.
 This must be a PNG image, no larger than 256 x 256 pixels: